A dummy guide to Mexican Mezcal

 When we visited Oaxaca, we ended up partying.
 Unintentionally.
 While Mexico’s’ national beer Corona is surely irresistible, it was the mezcal that threw us off our feet.
 Not our fault: with each second beer, many bars offer a mezcal for free.

 We did it all wrong.
-Behaving like a bloody tourist, we treated our first mezcals like tequila in Europe: as a shot drink, followed by a bite in citrus fruit to kill the taste of the strong spirit as quickly as possible.
+Behaving like a bloody tourist, we treated our first mezcals like tequila in Europe: as a shot drink, followed by a bite in citrus fruit to kill the taste as quickly as possible.

 But mezcal is what is wine for the Italians: taste profiles differ with each palenque (distillery) to the other.
 Also the harvest year, region of origin, treatment and aging affects its quality.
 Distilling methods are passed over from generation to generation and for some it’s even considered holy as brewing mezcal leads back to the Aztec empire.

-While sipping (slowly, thoughtfully) most distinctive is the smokey taste, caused by roasting the piñas, the hearts of the agave.
+While sipping (slowly, thoughtfully), most distinctive is the smokey taste, caused by roasting the piñas, the hearts of the agave.
 After roasting, the piñas are crushed and mashed and left for fermentation.
-The liquid is collected and distilled in copper or clay pots, which further defines the final flavor.
+The liquid is collected and distilled in copper or clay pots, which further defines the final flavour.